 Transitional Interior Examples (by Room)

-The following are photo examples of contemporary interiors (room-by-room).
-Below each photo are links that take you to extensive contemporary photo galleries for each room.
+The following are photo examples of Transitional style interiors (room-by-room).
+Below each photo are links that take you to extensive Transitional style photo galleries for each room.

 This brilliant foyer has shiny white marble flooring that has a pattern of black lines perfectly contrasting the white wooden door and walls as well as the white tray ceiling that supports a semi-flush crystal lighting that elevates the elegance of the foyer.